alexandre-lelain/js-extra/README.md

 Yes, [**reduce**](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Array/reduce) and [**map**](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Array/map) can do quite a lot of things, in quite a lot of situations.
 They can also often save us in the most desparate situations.
 But because they are very generic tools, they do not provide a clear straight-forward understanding of what they are used/implemented for.

-For example, let's say you want to count the occurences of a number in an array of numbers.
-For sure, you can do it with a reduce:
+For example, let's say you want to **count** the occurences of a number in an array of numbers.
+For sure, you can do it with a **reduce**:

 ```js
 array.reduce((count, item) => item === itemToCount ? count + 1 : count, 0)